 Remember, creating a Zettelkasten isn’t about designating specific topics, folders, or other limiting constraints.
 This isn’t your typical “here’s the folder for blog post ideas” and “here’s where we’ll collect website inspiration” approach.

 Instead, stay open and collect information as it piques your interest.
 That’s it.
-When you find something, write it down—in your own words and with the original source, of course.
+When you find something, write it down – in your own words and including the original source.

 3. Review your notes